YPetremann/OnAir/README.md

 # OnAir
-Small app to indicate a quick message on your screen to people if you are doing something when you can't talk to them.
+Small app to indicate on your screen for people around you that you can't talk to them because you are doing something.